Create a food – Overview

 1. Open the workspace containing the client.

-4. In the navigation pane, click New and select Food.
+3. On the client's Resources tab click New and select Food.

-5. Enter the information as for creating a workspace food, and click Save.
+4. Enter the information as for creating a workspace food.

 Tip